CalogeroZarbo/quantum_training/managed-service-qc/ReadMe.md

     timeout                  MODEL_SERVER_TIMEOUT              60 seconds

+## Usage

+1) Run the script: create_wisc_datasets.py: this will create a folder _data_ and will put inside it two files, one for training and one for testing
+2) Get your credentials for AWS, AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY,and export them into your environment variables
+3) Run the following commands to build the container and push the image in Amazon ECR: chmod +wrx build_and_push.sh && ./build_and_push.sh qboost-sagemaker-example
+4) Once it's done open AWS SageMaker and start a Jupyter Notebook instance
+5) Follow the instruction in qboost-on-sagemaker.ipynb in this repository

 ## Disclamier

 This example is inspired by the official [AWS SageMaker tutorial][aws_sgmkr], which explains how to _sagemakerize_ scikit-learn models.